webpro-nl/knip/packages/docs/src/content/docs/overview/configuration.md

 ## Defaults

 Knip has good defaults and aims for "zero config".
-But sometimes Knip will need some help to not report incorrect things.
+For best results, Knip might need some configuration.

 Here's a simplified version of the default configuration: